 For example, a bank’s fraud engine might run a logistic regression and a few decision tree rules in under 10ms per transaction on a CPU.
 Even a sophisticated random forest or gradient boosting model can be served via highly optimized C++ libraries or cloud ML endpoints to meet sub-hundred-millisecond SLAs.

-The straightforward nature of these models also simplifies monitoring and updating them.
+The straightforward nature of these models also simplifies transaction monitoring and model updates.
 New data can be used to frequently retrain or update coefficients (even via online learning for logistic regression).
 The main caution is that if fraud patterns shift significantly (concept drift), purely static classical models will need frequent retraining to keep up.

 In practice, many organizations retrain or fine-tune their fraud models on recent data weekly or even daily to adapt to new fraud tactics.
 So, while classical models are fast to deploy and iterate on, they do require ongoing maintenance to remain effective.